jmalonzo/pyv8-linux-x64/README.md

 This is a binary distribution of PyV8 for Linux x86_64.

+Dependencies:

+* Boost 1.54

-Packaged versions included:
+PyV8 and V8 versions included:

 * PyV8 revision 549
 * V8 branch 3.21

-Build with:

-* Boost 1.54.0
-* Python 2.6
-* CentOS 6.4

 Installation
 =============